-A 1-2 year MRI certificate program can be achieved once students complete a bachelor's degree in radiologic technology or similar field.
 This type of post baccalaureate program can fulfill continuing education requirements.
 Typical courses include MRI principles, imaging applications, cross-sectional anatomy and healthcare ethics.
 Most programs require students to complete more than 500 hours of clinical MRI internships.
 Graduates can sit for national certification, administered by the American Registry of Radiologic Technologists (ARRT).

 Currently there are no national certifications for MRI technicians, although most states require that MRI technicians possess state licenses.
 Each state has its own requirements, so candidates should verify what those are before they apply for the examination.

 The ARRT offers voluntary certification for radiologic technologists, including one in magnetic resonance imaging.
 Additionally, some states use the ARRT-administered exams for the state's licensing functions.
 To maintain ARRT certification, applicants must complete 24 hours of continuing education classes every two years.